ziadtarekfa/Accessorize-Backend/README.md

 - Search for products
 - Login and Register

+### User Interface Design
+the app has an ui design and here is the link for it : https://www.figma.com/file/H5vnl8R6Vu1XHIjHhraYvQ/Ar-Accessories?type=design&node-id=0%3A1&t=tybvDr1a9rEjtsxH-1

 ## Getting Started

 To get started with the Acessorize backend, follow these steps: